securegns/notes/cissp.md

 # Risk management
 With limited amount of time and budget, risk management can be helpful for priortizing security efforts and allocate resources effectively.
 Identification, Assessment and prioritization risks.

+Assets are 2 types
+- Tangable - Can be seen, touched and felt, ex. physical servers
+- Intangible - Cannot be seen or touched, ex.
+Reputation, data
 ### Three major steps
 1. Asset valuation
     - Figure out each how valuable each asset of an orginisation is